Google Scholar: cites

 Aslam, Nabeel (Stuttgart Research Center of Photonic Engineering)

 Simon, Patrick (Technische Universität München.
-Walter Schottky Institut)
+Walter Schottky Institute)

 Antonov, Denis (Stuttgart Research Center of Photonic Engineering)